Ventus Lau: Disqualification for 2020 Legco election

 Lau sought to stand in the (later postponed) 2020 Hong Kong Legislative Council Election but on 30 July, five weeks ahead of the designated poll date, the government stated that he was among a dozen pro-democracy candidates whose nominations were 'invalid', under an opaque process in which, nominally, civil servants – returning officers – assess whether, for instance, a candidate had objected to the enactment of the national security law, or was sincere in statements made disavowing separatism.

 Arrest

 On 6 January 2021, Lau was among 53 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding alleged subversion.
 The group stood accused of the organisation of and participation in unofficial primary elections held by the camp in July 2020.
 Lau was released on bail on 7 January but returned to prison in February 2021.

 In August 2022, Lau pleaded guilty to violating the national security law, and remains in prison awaiting sentencing.
 On 16 March 2024, Lau was sentenced to 54 months and 20 days in prison for rioting over his participation in the 2019 Storming of the Legislative Council Complex.
 He had pleaded guilty.

+In June 2026, Lau graduated with a Bachelor of Arts in Language Studies and Translation with first class honours from Hong Kong Metropolitan University while serving his prison sentence.

+Personal life

+As of June 2026, Lau is in a relationship with feminist activist Emilia Wong.
+They met in 2014 through S.H.
+Ho College's collegiate debate team, which Lau co-founded, and began dating later that year.